1. Where Did It All Begin?

 Loosely speaking that is.
 Tango is a social dance and also open to the musical interpretation, environment, ability and strength of partnership between the dancers.
 “There are no mistakes in Tango”.

-The basic characteristic of the Tango-Milonga is the presence of the basic pattern of the old Rural Milonga, but the technical details are more complicated and beyond the scope of this article.
+The fundamental characteristic of the Tango-Milonga is the presence of the basic pattern of the old Rural Milonga, but the technical details are more complicated and beyond the scope of this article.

 Each dance, the Milonga, Vals and Tango, are distinctly different in musicality and choreography.
 And yet.. they are born of the same spirit.
 For the Argentinians, and now for many communities and cultures around the world, Tango is an expression of life, freedom, joy, hope, loss, love… Frankly, it is so many different things to so many different people.